Huntington's Disease

 The majority of patients with HD have cognitive impairment.
 Cognitive abilities include sensory processes or sense perception.
 Cognitive skills also include attention and memory.
 In addition, reasoning and logical thinking.
 Cognitive deficits in Huntington's Disease can precede motor symptoms for many years.
 In HD patients, these processes can be impaired to varying degrees.
 Mental symptoms, therefore, include:

-Difficulties In Decision-Making
+Difficulties in Decision-Making

 Patients in the early stages of the disease may experience limitations in various executive functions, including difficulties in decision-making.
 Some people are inherently more indecisive than others.
 This type of difficulty may be influenced by other factors such as stress, anxiety, and low self-esteem.
 However, in Huntington's disease, the cause is neurodegeneration, causing cognitive impairment.

-Difficulties With Organization
+Difficulties with Organization

 Cognitive disorders can also present as difficulties in organization and planning.
 Organizational skills include completing assigned tasks, estimating how long it will take to complete them, and planning tasks well into the future.
 Therefore, patients with Huntington's Disease cognitive disorders may have problems with everyday activities such as planning shopping and remembering necessary appointments and chores.